Tronald/CoordinateSharp/README.md

 * -Adjusted string conversion in eclipse calculations to account for different thread culture.
 * -Fixed issue with `MoonCondition` signaling a moon set when none occurs.
 * -Adds ability to create `Celestial` object with local times.
-* -Fixes issue with zodiac signs not populatingin July.
+* -Fixes issue with zodiac signs not populating in July.
 ### 1.1.2.8 Change Notes
 * -Fixed issue with CoordinatePart Longitude validation.
 ### 1.1.2.7 Change Notes